aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/sflow.md

 sFlow is enabled.

-sFlow is disabled in all interfaces per default.
+sFlow is disabled on all interfaces by default.

 sFlow hardware acceleration is enabled.